adampiskorski/pyconza-mailer/readme.md

 - PRE_MJML_PATH: Path where all pre-MJML templates are stored (default: `templates/pre_mjml/`)
 - MJML_PATH: Path where all templates ready for MJML conversion to HTML are stored (default: `templates/mjml/`)
 - HTML_PATH: Path where all HTML templates are stored (default: `templates/html/`)
+- TXT_PATH: Path where all plain text templates are stored (default: `templates/txt/`)